springernature/vpat/nature.md

 <tr>
 <td>302.1 Without Vision</td>
 <td>Partially Supports</td>
 <td>The majority of content is marked up for Assistive Technology.
-Third party scripts may inject content with inadequate accessible alternatives.</td>
+Third-party scripts may inject content with inadequate accessible alternatives.</td>
 </tr>
 <tr>
 <td>302.2 With Limited Vision</td>
 <td>Partially Supports</td>
 <td>Markup is written with support for assistive technology.
 Text is resizable by the user.
 Fonts are set as rems and use pixels as a fallback if not supported.
 The product does not impede the user from zooming into the page.
-Third party scripts may inject content with inadequate accessibility support.</td>
+Third-party scripts may inject content with inadequate accessibility support.</td>
 </tr>
 <tr>
 <td>302.3 Without Perception of Color</td>